 If Can Make You Too Scared To Ask For Help

 If you’re living in depression, asking for help may be something difficult to handle.
-However, don’t be scared to ask for help.
+However, don’t be scared to ask people around you for a little help.
 Sometimes, finding the courage to speak up will help you recover in the long run.
-As your self-esteem plummets and the will to do virtually anything at all reduces, the thought of asking for help can become overwhelming.
-Also, mood disorders notably come with undue guilt and shame.
+As you begin to have doubts and less motivation to do anything, asking for help can seem like too much of a burden.
+Also, mood disorders notably come with unwarranted guilt and shame.
 This then further isolates your mind and prevents you from seeking potential help.

-However, the complexity of mood disorders is such that the symptoms aren’t always easy to identify.
-So, even if you summon the courage to ask for help, it can be terrifying to try to describe the ambiguous lack of interest you’ve developed.
+However, the complexity of mood disorders is so bad that it may be impossible to quickly recognize the symptoms.
+So, even if you do try to talk to someone about it, you may find it extremely difficult to explain the feelings of disinterest.
 This ambiguity that comes with depression can push an affected individual to turn to substances for drugs and relief.

 You May Not Realize It Quickly